 Ok, so you have the plants picked out, the hardscape in place, and even some evening lighting, but you still feel something is missing from your garden.
 Chances are, it’s a little bit o’ character, and a smile!
 The garden is meant to be a soothing place, but we must never forget, it’s also about affirming life.
 And what is life without laughter and fun?
 Learn how to add whimsy to your garden to take away the boring blahs, and to make your garden a place people want to come back to.

-Keep in mind though, adding whimsy to your garden is like anything else in life… it’s all about balance.
+Keep in mind though, adding garden whimsy is like anything else in life… it’s all about balance.
 While we love a smirking smile on our garden visitors, we try to steer away from things that are over the top cutesy.
 But honestly, whimsy means different things to different people.
 It’s your garden!
 If you want ten pink flamingoes, well then… ahem… go for it!

 Here is some inspiration for you to get you started making your outdoor space a place of whimsy.
 (No flamingoes on our list, though!)

-Our first inspirational idea, is from ‘Interiorholic’.
-This “spilled” flower pot is the perfect touch of make believe, with the blue lobelia spilling out the idea of rushing water.
+Our first inspirational idea, is from ‘Interiorholic‘.
+This “spilled” flower pot is the perfect touch of make believe.
+Love the blue lobelia spilling out the idea of rushing water.
 Easy instructions on how to make this work in your garden!